SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-19.jpg" /]

-Now let's create the initial project folder structure.
+Now let us create the initial project folder structure.

 It may look like this:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-20.jpg" /]